Oak Timber Properties: Strength, Durability & Applications for DIY and Professional Projects

 Potential Problems to Watch For

-- Surface discoloration from UV exposure
+- Surface discoloration from UV exposure—oak darkens or silvers depending on finish and sun exposure

 DIY Scenario: Oak Flooring Installation